 Long-Term Financial Planning: The County will annually develop a six year forecast of General Fund revenues, expenditures and will maintain a biennially updated, ten-year Capital Improvement Plan (CIP).
 The ten-year forecast will incorporate projected reserve levels and impact of the CIP on the County’s debt ratios.

-General Fund Operating Reserve: An Operating Reserve will be maintained at no less than five percent of the County’s General Fund budget.
+General Fund Operating Reserve: An Operating Reserve will be maintained at no less than five and one-half percent of the County’s General Fund budget.
 The Operating Reserve shall be shown as a designation of total General Fund balance.
 Appropriations from the Operating Reserve require County Board approval, and may only be made to meet a critical, unpredictable financial need.
-Any draw on the operating reserve will be replenished within the subsequent three fiscal years.
+Any draw on the operating reserve will be replenished within the subsequent three (3) fiscal years.

 Self-Insurance Reserve: The County will also maintain a self-insurance reserve equivalent to approximately one to two months’ claim payments based on a five-year rolling average.
 Any draw on the self-insurance reserve requires County Board approval and will be replenished within the subsequent two (2) fiscal years.